2023 Best Nursing Master's Degree Schools in Nevada

 Top Nevada Schools for a Master's in Nursing

-Our analysis found Touro University Nevada to be the best school for nursing students who want to pursue a master’s degree in Nevada.
-Touro University Nevada is a small private not-for-profit school located in the large city of Henderson.
+Our 2023 rankings named Touro University Nevada the best school in Nevada for nursing students working on their master’s degree.
+Touro University Nevada is a small private not-for-profit school located in the city of Henderson.

 Nursing majors at Touro University Nevada take out an average of $55,574 in student loans while working on their Master's Degree.

-A rank of #2 on this year’s list means University of Nevada - Las Vegas is a great place for nursing students working on their master’s degree.
-UNLV is a fairly large public school located in the midsize city of Las Vegas.
+The excellent master’s degree programs at University of Nevada - Las Vegas helped the school earn the #2 place on this year’s ranking of the best nursing schools in Nevada.
+UNLV is a fairly large public school located in the medium-sized city of Las Vegas.

 While working on their Master's Degree, nursing majors at UNLV accumulate an average of around $35,998 in student debt.

-You’ll join some of the best and brightest minds around you if you attend University of Nevada - Reno.
-The school came in at #3 on this year’s Best Nursing Master’s Degree Schools in Nevada list.
-Located in the large city of Reno, UNR is a public college with a fairly large student population.
+The excellent master’s degree programs at University of Nevada - Reno helped the school earn the #3 place on this year’s ranking of the best nursing schools in Nevada.
+Located in the city of Reno, UNR is a public school with a very large student population.

 While working on their Master's Degree, nursing majors at UNR accumulate an average of around $39,430 in student debt.